-In the fall of 2018, a community survey was conducted, indicating that a majority of Fond du Lac’s residents would support a referendum in the $90 million range.
-Using that figure, Board members reviewed information provided by the architects and contractors related to the scope of need within our buildings.
+In the fall of 2018, a community survey indicated that most of Fond du Lac’s residents would support a referendum in the $90 million range.
+Using that figure, Board members reviewed information the architects and contractors provided related to the scope of need within our buildings.
 Upon review, Board members and school district administrators prioritized areas with the greatest need to arrive at $91.5 million for the three key areas described below in question one.

 Question #1 asked the community to approve $91.5 million in funding to address various needs at the schools related to three main focal areas: improving safety and security; upgrading building exterior by replacing roofs, windows and doors; and updating building systems related to heating, ventilation, electrical and plumbing.